 - Protruding bolts must be cut off and jagged edges filed smooth. - The design shall be free of protrusions or other features capable of causing interference or injury to fellow competitors or spectators. - The roll bar must provide protection above and behind the driver's head.
 It must be at least 100 mm above the head of the tallest team member while sitting in the pushcart to stop the riders head snapping back in a collision.
-It can also serve as a push bar. - Each member of the team must wear knee and elbow pads, an approved bicycle helmet and protective gloves.
+It can also serve as a push bar.
+Behind the driver's head there must be either foam or webbing to restrict the head from moving backwards in a collision. - Each member of the team must wear knee and elbow pads, an approved bicycle helmet and protective gloves. - The vehicle should have some form of flooring to stop the rider's feet falling through to the road.